suprachakra/Ride-Sharing-Ecosystem/README.md

 | E-09    | Compliance & Risk Management        | Rapidly adapt pricing rules to new regulations or user backlash.
 Fallback logic (feature_flag=0) ensures we never linger in a non-compliant or user-unfriendly state. |

 **Feature Examples Under E-01 (Dynamic Pricing):**

-- F-01: Baseline Surge Model (V1) with parameterized logic and feature_flag support.
-Pilot in zones 51 & 4 for 2 weeks.
-If on-time improves ≥5%, scale.
-If not, adjust parameters or revert old logic for these zones.
+- **F-01**: Baseline Surge Model with parameter logic and feature_flag for pilot areas.
-- F-02: Simplified Math Model (V2) after V1 success.
-If wait times reduce by an additional 3% and no compliance issues, proceed city-wide incrementally.
+- **F-02**: Simplified Carpooling Logic post-Baseline success.
+If wait times drop another 3% with no compliance issues, expand citywide.
-- F-03: Predictive Surge Enhancements (V3-ready): Prepare pipelines with rainfall, price search data.
-Once stable, A/B test ML-driven approach.
-If ML underperforms, revert to V2
+- **F-03**: Predictive Enhancements (optional AI).
+If ML underperforms, revert to simpler logic.

 Each feature is not final until tested and validated.
 If a feature fails A/B tests or user surveys, reprioritize using WSJF, refine parameters (e.g., surge_high_tier_rate), and retest next PI.